Seamonsters-2605/Seamonsters-2605.github.io/docs/sensors/index.md

     - Determine the "error" (difference between Process Variable and Set Point)
     - Apply a function to the error to determine correction output (with correct sign)
     - Update motors or other output devices to correct error

+## Your Task

+- Choose a sensor from the list above
+- Write code that will read the value of the sensor and print it continuously to the Driver Station console
+- Deploy and observe how you can change the value of the sensor
+- Come up with a scenario in which a feedback loop might be needed for this sensor
+- Write a feedback loop and test